 Among the Interior Salish they were commonly made of wood, which was afterwards covered with hide.Homer and His Age|Andrew Lang

 These houses are sometimes 40 by 100 feet in the Nootka and Salish regions, and are occupied by a number of families.The Myths of the North American Indians|Lewis Spence

 Further south are the Salish tribes, who have evolved something like the modern family, reckoning on both sides of the house.The Secret of the Totem|Andrew Lang

-Most of the Salish in the United States are on reservations.Indian Linguistic Families Of America, North Of Mexico|John Wesley Powell
+On the northeast Salish territory extended to about the fifty-third parallel.Indian Linguistic Families Of America, North Of Mexico|John Wesley Powell

 Salishan (ˈseɪlɪʃən, ˈsæl-)